 Montessori education focuses on learning via all of our five senses, not only through watching, listening, or reading.
 In the Montessori system, children learn in line with their own, personal pace and they can choose their own activities out of numerous options.

 Learning the Montessori way is actually a highly exciting process of discovery that leads to love of learning, motivation, concentration, and self-discipline.
 At the Montessori method, children are placed in three-year age groups (3 to 6, 6 to 9, 9 to 12, etcetera).
 They will form communities where older children share knowledge and skills with younger kids spontaneously.
 The Montessori system represents a totally different approach to learning.
 Later in life, students will benefit when it comes to making the right career choices.
-See also this Career Cruising article.

 The Montessori schedule – The 3-hour work frame